-Our 2021 webinar series, Nature of All: Engaging Underrepresented Communities in the Outdoors, hosted a range of discussions with several of NEEF’s DE&I partners: Corazón Latino, Disabled & Outdoors, and the U.S. Department of Arts and Culture.
-Through these conversations about inclusion, NEEF has gathered some tips how you can make your NPLD event more inclusive.
+Our webinar series, Nature of All: Engaging Underrepresented Communities in the Outdoors, hosted a range of discussions with several of NEEF’s DE&I partners: Corazón Latino, Disabled & Outdoors, and the U.S. Department of Arts and Culture.
+Through these conversations about inclusion, NEEF has gathered some tips on how you can make your NPLD event more inclusive.

 Learn More About Your Public Lands and Community

 A good first step to take towards making your event more accessible is to learn more about your local land and community.
-The history of public lands often tells a story that not only connects community members but also adds greater meaning to the service you are providing towards those lands on NPLD.
+The history of public lands often tells a story that not only connects community members but also adds greater meaning to the service you are providing to those lands on NPLD.